 Last year (2019) in the UK, over £620.6m was lost to fraudulent transactions using UK payment cards.
 It is therefore suggested that you should only deliver goods or service to the 'registered cardholders address'

 Because of the associated risk of fraud, acquirers will tend to charge you a higher rate to process the transaction.
-This is often referred to as a 'non-secure' transaction rate.Another consideration, is that by asking the cardholder to read their details out to you, triggers your PCI DSS requirements to protect them and increases your risk of reputational damage.
+This is often referred to as a 'non-secure' transaction rate.Another consideration, is that by asking the cardholder to read their details out to you, triggers your PCI DSS requirements to protect them and increases the risk of damage to your reputation.

 If you cannot evidence to your acquirer that you are PCI DSS compliant, you may be charged additional fees each month.

-Another option is to use our multi-award winning, SOTpay technology.
+Another Option is to use out multi-award winning, SOTpay technology.

 How does our innovation help?